obagaji/config-server1/README.md

 Config Serve for Microservice application.

-The properyies for this microservice application will be kept remotely The main aim is to facilitiate easy access for update all other propertiest that will be needed across all microservices will be ketp here also.
+The properties for this microservice application will be kept remotely The main aim is to facilitiate easy access for update all other propertiest that will be needed across all microservices will be ketp here also.